telstra/MessagingAPI-SDK-python/README.md

 ### Send SMS

+Send a SMS to a mobile number.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/sendSms>.

 The function `tls.messaging.sms.send` can be used to send SMS.
 It takes the